2. Initializing your project and first application

 Create and name a new folder for your application.
 In the image below, a folder with the name App was created to contain the application.
 Click Select Folder to begin building to the newly created folder.
 After the build has completed, you can close the Build Settings window in Unity.

-Note: Be sure to open the newly created folder (i.e., the App folder, if following the naming conventions from the previous steps), as there will be a similarly named .sln file outside of that folder that is not to be confused with the .sln file inside the build folder.
+Be sure to open the newly created folder (i.e. the App folder, if following the naming conventions from the previous steps), as there will be a similarly named .sln file outside of that folder, that is not to be confused with the .sln file inside the build folder.
+The folder structure should look similar to the image below.

-Note: If Visual Studio asks you to install new components, please take a moment to ensure that all prerequisite components are installed as specified in the "Install the Tools" page
+If Visual Studio asks you to install new components, take a moment to ensure that all prerequisite components are installed as specified in the "Install the Tools" page

 Connect your HoloLens 2 into your PC.
-While these instructions assume you will be deploying a test with a HoloLens 2 device, you might also choose to deploy to the HoloLens 2 emulator or choose to create an app package for sideloading
+While these instructions assume you will be deploying to a HoloLens 2 device, you might also choose to deploy to the HoloLens 2 emulator or choose to create an app package for sideloading

-Configure Visual Studio for building to your HoloLens 2 by selecting the Release configuration and the ARM architecture.
+Configure Visual Studio for building to your HoloLens 2 by selecting the Release or Master configuration, the ARM architecture, and Device as target.